Your new HP Elitebook

 - Using the KeePass Program to easily store your passwords in an encrypted database.

 - Take a workshop on Digital Security.
 These workshops are offered each semester, but if there are no workshops listed, you can Request a Workshop.

 If you installed any unsupported software for school or personal use such as a password vault, a citation manager (e.g., EndNote, Reference Manager), a tax preparation tool (e.g., TurboTax), or photo gallery software, back up any related files you wish to retain.
 Consult your documentation to determine the location and format of these files.
 TLT (email@example.com, 507-457-5240 Option #3, Maxwell Hall 130) will provide limited support if you have questions, but your first line of support is the vendor.

 How to get additional training

-Students can stop in at Somsen 207 for DLC STAR support.
+Students can stop in at Somsen 207 or the DLC in the Krueger Library for support.

 Need help with software, try Lynda online tutorials.
-A Lynda account you will have access to over 2000 videos you can view anytime on your laptop or iPad.
+With a Lynda account you will have access to over 2000 videos you can view anytime on your laptop or iPad.
 Learn how to create your account profile by going to Lynda for instructions.
-Once your account is created, you can login into lynda.com.
+Once your account is created, you can log into lynda.com.